Who invented the Canal Lock?

 I) Berendrecht Lock

-The Berendrecht Lock was designed to accommodate the largest sea-going vessels and as a result, stands as an epitome of incredible engineering.
-It shows advanced lock technology that makes it a marvel of modern engineering and a significant achievement in water navigation.
+The Berendrecht Lock was designed to accommodate the largest seagoing vessels, making it the epitome of incredible engineering.
+Its advanced lock technology makes it a marvel of modern engineering and a significant achievement in water navigation.

 II) Location of the World’s Largest Canal Lock

-This colossal lock and its innovative design have made the Three Gorges Dam an essential part of global shipping routes, making it a fitting symbol of China’s significant contributions to modern canal engineering.
+This colossal lock and its innovative design have made the Three Gorges Dam an essential part of global shipping routes.
+It is a fitting symbol of China’s significant contributions to modern canal engineering.

 V. Profound Influence of Canal Locks on River Navigation and Trade